The David F. Baker Distinguished Research Award

 Recognizes outstanding research in the profession.
 It is given for a career of accomplishments that broadly benefited practitioners, organizations, or other researchers rather than for a single activity or application.
 The award is named for David F. Baker, Ph.D., late chairman of the industrial engineering department at The Ohio State University.

-IIE members.
-For cases in which the research has been a joint effort, the award will be made in the name of all the nominees so long as one holds membership in IIE.
+IISE members.
+For cases in which the research has been a joint effort, the award will be made in the name of all the nominees so long as one holds membership in IISE.

 One award is typically granted each year.